Individuals & Families FAQ

 What do you mean when you say you will "be my broker?"

 As your broker, we become your advocate and helper for all concerns regarding your health insurance policy.
-It is our job to serve as your go-to contact when you have any concerns about your health insurance policy such as when you have issues with claims, informing your health insurance carrier of an address change, adding a dependent to your plan, etc.
+Being your official broker means we have your permission to discuss your policy with your health insurance company and we can resolve problems or make changes on your behalf.
+It is our job to serve as your go-to contact when you have issues with claims, informing your health insurance carrier of an address change, adding a dependent to your plan, etc.

 If I enroll in a plan, am I locked in to it for a certain amount of time?